ARM-software/arm-trusted-firmware/docs/user-guide.rst

 Running the software on Juno
 ----------------------------

-This version of the ARM Trusted Firmware has been tested on Juno r0 and Juno r1.
+This version of the ARM Trusted Firmware has been tested on variants r0, r1 and r2 of Juno.

 To execute the software stack on Juno, the version of the Juno board recovery image indicated in the `Linaro Release Notes`_ must be installed.
 If you have an